variousauthors/the-valley/NEXTSTEPS.md

  - [x] need to hide the sprites on top and bottom of the encounter UI
  - [x] enable enemies in the dark lord tower
+ - [ ] rotate the throne room to be vertical
  - [ ] add a last boss
        - NPC says "you cannot defeat me" and then transforms into a horror?
        - hall full of warriors like you but without sword/shield who say "..."